DIGI2-FEUP/Shadow-v2.2.5.1-Software-Install/README.md

   ```bash
     bash <(curl -Ls https://raw.githubusercontent.com/DIGI2-FEUP/aurora-2.2.5.1/master/bin/run-ansible.sh) server_and_nuc_deploy --read-secure customer_key product=hand_e tag=noetic-v1.0.31 reinstall=true
   ```
+📝 Note: If the installation process ends with an error, try running the command again.
+If the error persist, restart the pc and then try running the installation command again.
+After some tries, if the error still persists, please contact Shadow support at: `support@shadowrobot.com`.

 During the installation process you will be prompted to insert some credentials.
 These are printed in a laminated sheet that is kept in the case of the Shadow Hand.

 This should create a few icons on your desktop.
 You can use the “Shadow Launcher" to access utilities of the software package.